MRT045/phase-1-project./README.md

 Most voted movie: tt1043726 (50,352 votes)

-Weak correlation between rating and number of votes in this small dataset Deployment
+Weak correlation between rating and number of votes in this small dataset

+###6.
+Deployment
 This notebook serves as a starting point for larger movie datasets or recommendation engines.
-The code and visualizations can be adapted and extended easily
+The code and visualizations can be adapted and extended easily.